Batu Khan: Conquest of Kievan Rus'

 In November 1237 Batu Khan sent his envoys to the court of Yuri II of Vladimir-Suzdal and demanded his allegiance.
 When Yuri refused to surrender the Mongols besieged Ryazan.
 After six days of bloody battle, the city was totally annihilated and never restored to its former glory.
 Alarmed by the news, Yuri II sent his sons to detain the horde, but they were soundly defeated.
 Having burnt Kolomna and Moscow, the horde laid siege to the capital of Vladimir-Suzdal on 4 February 1238.
 Three days later the city was taken and burnt to the ground.
 The royal family perished in the fire, while the grand prince hastily retreated northward.
 Crossing the Volga, he mustered a new army, which was totally exterminated by the Mongols on the Sit' River on 4 March.

 Thereupon Batu Khan divided his army into smaller units, which ransacked fourteen Rus' cities: Rostov, Uglich, Yaroslavl, Kostroma, Kashin, Ksnyatin, Gorodets, Galich, Pereslavl-Zalessky, Yuriev-Polsky, Dmitrov, Volokolamsk, Tver, and Torzhok.
 The most difficult to take was the small town of Kozelsk, whose boy-prince Titus and inhabitants resisted the Mongols for seven weeks.
-As the story goes, at the news of Mongol approach, the city of Kitezh was submerged in a lake with all its inhabitants, where it may be seen to this day.
+As the legend goes, at the news of Mongol approach, the city of Kitezh was submerged in a lake with all its inhabitants.
 Khadan and Buri stormed the city in three days after they joined Batu.
 The only major cities to escape destruction were Smolensk, which submitted to the Mongols and agreed to pay tribute, and Novgorod with Pskov, which could not be reached by the Mongols on account of considerable distance and the intervening marshlands.

 Warriors of the Golden Horde sack Suzdal.

 When Batu drank a cup of wine before the others at the victory banquet, Büri complained of the unfairness of Batu receiving such a vast and fertile steppe, and the Mongol army, along with Güyük and others, ridiculed Batu as an "old woman with a beard".
 They then left the banquet.
 Batu sent an envoy to his uncle Ögedei to complain of his cousins' rude behavior. Ögedei got angry on hearing the news and recalled Buri and Güyük.
 According to some sources, Buri, who was sent to his grandfather Chagatai, never returned to join the Mongol conquest of Europe; Güyük returned to the Russian steppe after his father Ögedei harshly criticized him.

 In the summer of 1238, Batu Khan devastated the Crimea and pacified Mordovia and the Kipchak-controlled steppe.
 In the winter of 1239, he sacked Chernigov and Pereyaslav.
 After several days of siege, the Mongols stormed Kiev in December 1240.
 Despite fierce resistance by Danylo of Halych, Batu Khan managed to take the two principal capitals of his land, Halych and Volodymyr.
 Ruthenian principalities became vassals of the Mongol Empire.